 Estimate will be made upon request prior to administration.

-Dogs weighing 75 pounds or more will incur an additional fee of $100.
+Dogs weighing 75 pounds or more will have an additional fee of $100.

 Communal cremation (no ashes returned): $150

-Ashes are scattered on a private 10-acre ranch in the Salinas area.
+Ashes are scattered on a 10-acre ranch in Salinas area.
+Includes digital paw print on paper.

 Private cremation (ashes returned):

-Individual ashes will be mailed from Animal Memorial Service via certified UPS delivery in a maple wood urn with your pet’s name laser engraved on a plaque.
+Individual ashes and digital paw print will be mailed via certified UPS delivery in wooden urn with your pet’s name laser engraved on a plaque.
+If you’d like a different urn, select from urn catalogue (billed separately by AMS): https://www.animalmemorialservice.com/product_catalog.php

-Send a message below to request an appointment.
 I cannot fulfill phone call requests at this time but I can be reached by email/iMessage (firstname.lastname@example.org).
+The following information must be provided in order to be considered for an appointment:

 -First and last name